‘Lifeguard’ app saves overdosing B.C. man’s life, twice - BC Local News

 On that November day, Buffett smoked fentanyl as a way to self-medicate because of severe pain in his leg.
 Although he’d had negative experiences with fentanyl in the past, it was one of the few drugs he could get his hands on that would give him comfort.

 After smoking, he blacked out.
-The next thing he remembers, he told Black Press, was waking up in the hallway surrounded by five firefighters.
+The next thing he remembers, he told PAN, was waking up in the hallway surrounded by five firefighters.

 “It didn’t take long until I realized what happened,” Buffett said.
 “I talked to (the firefighters) and I think they were kind of aware the app called them, but they had never had that happen before.”